Constant comparative method in qualitative analysis

 The constant comparison method isn't restricted to Grounded Theory, and is a frequently applied approach to analysing and exploring qualitative data.
 It's essentially a really common-sense approach for examining qualitative data...

 It has roots in classical Grounded Theory, but the constant comparison method isn't restricted to Grounded Theory, and is a frequently applied approach to analysing and exploring qualitative data.

-It's essentially a really common-sense approach for examining qualitative data - to understand your data or a part of it, you need to compare with something else!
+It's essentially a common-sense approach for examining qualitative data - to understand your data or part of it, you need to compare with something else!
 This might be an interview with another participant (comparing between interviews), between groups of respondents, or even between parts of data assigned to codes or themes.
 The idea is that comparison can show differences (and similarities) through the data, and the comparisons help you understand the story of why these differences arise.

 For Tesch (1990), comparison is the most significant way that researchers create and refine categories and analytic themes: